fml-fam/fmlr/README.md

 Interface to the [fml library](https://github.com/wrathematics/fml). fml is a C++ library defining a single interface for multiple dense matrix types, principally CPU, GPU, and MPI.

 The fmlr interface largely tracks with the core fml interface, and the package version will match the fml release version used.
-We use R6 so that generally an R code can be translated to C++ by changing `$` to `.`.
+We use R6 so that generally an R code can be translated to C++ by changing `$` to `.` (and a `_` to `::` for `linalg` functions).
 There are some R-specific enhancements which should be avoided if you plan to eventually convert to C++.

 Differences between fmlr and other matrix interfaces (including the core R interface):